sanjanabhatnagar/Inferring-Exon-and-Intron-Metadata-from-.gff-file/README.md

 ## gff_exon-intron_annotations.py for processing .gff -

-1. DOWNLOADING GTF/GFF file -
+1. DOWNLOADING .gff file -
 The .gff fle can be downloaded from RefSeq or other specific databases.
 These usually contain the coordinates of a gene and all other entities within it such as exons, UTRs, CDS etc.
 These files usually lack introns hence, intron coordinates need to be inferred from the exon coordinates.